-Applicants are required to complete the Budget Justification Workbook.
-This form is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-Prime recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the prime recipient and its subrecipients and contractors.
-Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
-The "Instructions and Summary" included with the Budget Justification Workbook will auto-populate as the applicant enters information into the Workbook.
-Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.
-Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title viii.
-Summary/Abstract for Public Release that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects).
+Applicants are required to submit a one-page summary/abstract of their project.
+The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
+It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects).
 This document must not include any proprietary or sensitive business information as DOE may make it available to the public after selections are made.
 The project summary must not exceed 1 page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
-Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Summary".
+Save the Summary for Public Release in a single PDF file using the following convention for the title ix.
+Summary Slide

-"ControlNumber LeadOrganization Budget Justification".
+"ControlNumber LeadOrganization Summary".